CloudBurn Rules

 What it checks

 Flags EC2 instances not using the curated set of preferred instance families.
-The preferred families are c8, m8, r8, and t4g — current-generation types offering the best price/performance available on EC2 today.
+The preferred families cover current-generation Graviton4, AMD, and Intel variants across compute, general purpose, memory, and burstable categories — the types offering the best price/performance on EC2 today.

 Why it matters